medukonis/cs445-final-project/README.md

 To run this project, you will need Python installed on your machine along with several dependencies.

-You can install the required packages using the following command: pip install exifread, pillow, numpy opencv-python matplotlib, matplotlib-inline, pytesseract, tesseract, imutils.
+You can install the required packages using the following command: pip install exifread, pillow, numpy opencv-python matplotlib, matplotlib-inline, pytesseract, tesseract, imutils, scipy.
 There is also a requirements.txt file provided so you may run pip install -r requirements.txt

 Usage
 After installing the required dependencies, you can run the script from the command line.
 Make sure to place the image files to be processed in a folder called 'dataset'